- This year, DoorDash will exceed $32 billion in restaurant sales, eating up half of the US restaurant delivery market.

 - Do you work in the Ecommerce and Retail industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-The gig economy has transformed over the past year, especially as more consumers relied on delivery intermediaries, including DoorDash, Uber Eats, and Instacart.
+The gig economy has transformed over the past year, especially as more consumers come to rely on delivery intermediaries, including DoorDash, Uber Eats, and Instacart.

 What is a gig economy company?